Welcome to Pianorama!

 I offer a holistic approach to piano instruction.
 Learning to play an instrument leads to personal growth in many areas, including academic, social and emotional.
 My goal is to teach students to play their instrument with technical proficiency so they can express themselves freely and artistically.

-Children learn self-discipline and planning skills that increase achievement at school.
+Children learn self-discipline and planning, and social skills that increase achievement at school.

-Adults benefit through personal satisfaction and increased focus.
+Adults benefit through personal satisfaction, stress reduction and increased focus.

 Lessons are geared towards the student’s unique attributes and are adjusted as needed.
-I guide and reward students based on their individual learning style and motivation.
+My background in behavioral sciences helps me to guide and reward students based on their individual learning style and motivation.

-- Some students learn through listening to my instruction and recordings of pieces.
+- Some students learn through listening to instruction and recordings of pieces.

 - Others prefer reading instructions and writing notes.